ACTIVE SURVEILLANCE: BETTER IMAGING, SAFER BIOPSY

 Yes.
 The innovations in imaging are allowing something that has never been considered safe or feasible before: focal ablation of the prostate.

-For men with a very small amount of intermediate- or high-risk prostate cancer, “instead of treating the entire prostate, we can treat just the portion of the gland that has the cancer – greatly minimizing the potential side effects of incontinence and erectile dysfunction that are seen with radical prostatectomy and radiation.”
-To make this possible, Gorin has brought to the Brady sophisticated equipment that allows the user to record the exact location of cancerous areas found on an MRI- or PET- targeted biopsy, a concept known as prostate cartography.
-“Because we know exactly where our biopsy needles went, we can now return to areas that were positive for cancer and deliver focal treatments.”
+For men with a very small amount of intermediate risk prostate cancer, instead of treating the entire prostate, we can treat just the portion of the gland that has the cancer – greatly minimizing the potential side effects of incontinence and erectile dysfunction that are sometimes seen with radical prostatectomy and radiation.
+To make this possible requires sophisticated equipment that allows the user to record the exact location of cancerous areas found on an MRI- or PET- targeted biopsy, a concept known as prostate cartography.
+Because this makes it possible to know exactly where the biopsy needles went, we can now return to areas that were positive for cancer and deliver focal treatments.

-Because this is still a very new concept, Gorin is “rigorously studying prostate ablation.”
+Because this is still a very new concept, the efficacy and safety of the procedure is being rigorously evaluated.
 One avenue for study is through a collaboration started at the FDA, known as the SPARED registry.
-“SPARED is a multi-center effort to evaluate the outcomes of various forms of focal therapy that are being performed throughout the country,” he says.
-“The FDA remains concerned about the many unknowns of ablative therapy for prostate cancer, and has provided resources to allow urologists to study the safety and efficacy of this emerging form of prostate cancer treatment.
+SPARED is a multi-center effort to evaluate the outcomes of various forms of focal therapy that are being performed throughout the country.
+The FDA remains aware of the many unknowns of ablative therapy for prostate cancer, and has provided resources to allow urologists to study the safety and efficacy of this emerging form of prostate cancer treatment.

 But what about the multi-focal nature of prostate cancer?

-Because this is all so new in concept, Gorin notes, “we are proceeding very cautiously.
-All men who are undergoing focal treatment are enrolled in the SPARED registry and are required to adhere to strict follow-up surveillance,” including a prostate MRI at two to three weeks after ablation, routine PSA testing, and a repeat MRI-guided prostate biopsy within a year of treatment.
-“We cannot be too cautious, but we also must push boundaries if – like my mentors, Patrick Walsh and Bal Carter – we are to continue to improve the care of men with prostate cancer.”
+Because this is all so new in concept, we are proceeding very cautiously.
+All men who are undergoing focal treatment will be enrolled in the SPARED registry and required to adhere to strict follow-up surveillance, including a prostate MRI at two to three weeks after ablation, routine PSA testing, and a repeat MRI-guided prostate biopsy within a year of treatment.
+We cannot be too cautious, but we also must push boundaries if we are to continue to improve the care of men with prostate cancer.